substantic/rain/docs/guide/overview.rst

 and resiliency.

-Plain C/C++ tasks and subworkers
+Plain C/C++ tasks and executors
 --------------------------------

 Right now, the available tasks are either built in, external programs or python routines.
-It should be possible and straightforward to turn your C or C++ (or other language) function to a custom task by creating a new subworker.
-We plan a simple C library subworker scaffold that will allow easy gray-box subworkers.
+It should be possible and straightforward to turn your C or C++ (or other language) function to a custom task by creating a new executor.
+We plan a simple C library executor scaffold that will allow easy gray-box executors.
 You do not have to link against Rain, which should make deployment easier.